PearBabyPlc/parabolix/README.md

 # parabolix
-I misspelled "parabolic" whilst trying to do something in desmos - here's a bad model of a rocket nozzle/combustor
+I misspelled "parabolic" whilst trying to do something in desmos - here's a bad model of a rocket nozzle/combustor.

+### Dependencies:
+- numpy
+- matplotlib.pyplot
+- scipy.integrate

+## Development
 ### Done:
 - terrible geometry plotter thingy, I don't know if I defined a single actual parabola there (lots of arcs and tan functions)